Gokhu18/Real-Time-Crop-Recognition/README.md

 # Real-time crop recognition in transplanted fields with prominent weed growth: a visual-attention-based approach

-## Dateset
+## Datesets

-You can download our dataset with the resolution of 400x300 [here](https://pan.baidu.com/s/1FloZQhICkibRxh-2GJTwyg ) and with the resolution of 512x384 [here](https://pan.baidu.com/s/1CPi_BXXDQiOiryMDegZz8Q )
+we have two datasets with different resolution,IMAGE400x300 with the resolution of 400x300 and IMAGE512x384 with the resolution of 512x384.

 ## Usage